mwfj/CMU_15213_CSAPP3E_Lab/6.Malloc_lab/README.md

 **/
 ```

-For each free list, the block size in each free list is from the smaller to bigger and also we search the block from left to right.
+For each free list, the block size is from the smaller to bigger and also we search the block from left to right.

 + **Note that** we exclude all `realloc*.rep` in here,  cause it is not the one-time allocated, though there have even more bigger allocated byte in these excluded files.